outfindo/outfindo.dev/_posts/2022-01-22-frontend-engineer-typescript-react.md

 <br>

 **TL;DR**
 **We want you to help us with Typescript/React frontend, full-time, probably in Prague.
 Want to do this right, with the right people.
 Will get you challenge, opportunity and help.
-Great team, good money and stock options.
+Great team, no stress, good money and stock options.
 Clean code, Typescript, Next.js, Vercel.**

 <!--more-->